skyapps-id/go-throttle-example/SLA.md

 ## 1. Executive Summary

-Go-Throttle menyediakan layanan rate limiting dengan dua strategi: **in-memory** dan **Redis-based**.
-Layanan ini dirancang untuk melindungi downstream services dari traffic spike, mencegah OOM, dan menjamin fair resource allocation.
+Go-Throttle provides rate limiting services with two strategies: **in-memory** and **Redis-based**.
+This service is designed to protect downstream services from traffic spikes, prevent OOM, and guarantee fair resource allocation.

 ### Key SLO Commitments